a-little-wifi/ASM2464PD-test/README.md

 I wanted to know more about the new Asmedia USB4 chips because I want to make USB-C PCIe stuff.

 The ASM2464PD is meant for USB4 (or Thunderbolt 3 and USB3.x too, afaik) to NVMe SSD enclosures, and the ASM2464PDX is meant for USB4/TB to general PCIe devices such as GPUs.
 I've read that the PD one also works for general PCIe devices but it's not officially supported.
+An AX210 wifi card worked on an ASM2464PD (non-X) enclosure for me, haven't tried GPUs yet.

 So anyway I found some sussy data online and made a kicad version of the ASM2464PD pcb footprint and schematic symbol, it's a start to figuring out how to DIY something with these chips.
-No datasheet tho :/
-Maybe it's useful for someone
+I've got datasheets and reference schematics now so I'm slowly working on making a complete functional replica.

 Current PCB layout is only for fun, differential pairs are not impedance matched yet and there's probably various other issues lol.
-I don't even know what kind of power rails this thing needs.
-Definitely didn't try to clone the board from the reddit link below 💀

 <img src="PCBfront.png" width=45%/>